-- Each class will have a record on display of where the pupils end each day for the half term.
-At the end of the day, the Pupil of the Week must colour each pupil's relevant box with the appropriate colour (if they are absent, they are left blank). - At the end of each half term, classes or Year groups will have the opportunity to treat all pupils who have been in GREEN for the entirety to a fun activity on the Friday afternoon. - Pupils who have ended the school day on AMBER on more than three occasions will miss 5 minutes of their green treat, but will remain supervised by the class teacher.
-Should a pupil be placed into AMBER on six occasions or more then the sanction will be in line with those pupils placed in the RED zone. - Pupils who have been placed in RED during the half term on more than two occasions will miss a proportion of the half termly green treat (unless they can show a significant improvement in their attitude and the SLT agree). - List of pupils who will miss the green treat will be shared with SLT by the previous Wednesday.
+- At the end of each half term, classes or Year groups will have the opportunity to treat all pupils who have been in GREEN for the entirety to a fun activity on the Friday afternoon. - Pupils who have been placed in RED during the half term on more than two occasions will miss a proportion of the half termly green treat (unless they can show a significant improvement in their attitude and the SLT agree).